storj/docs/app/(docs)/object-mount/user-guides/limitations/page.md

 {% /callout %}

 {% callout type="note"  %}
 This document contains technical limitations applying to all Object Mount users.
-There are additional limitations dictated by your licence tier, see [Pricing](mailto:sales@storj.io).
+There are additional limitations dictated by your licence tier - set up a [discovery call](https://meetings.hubspot.com/tom1581/storj-object-mount-discovery-meeting?uuid=7d69a8eb-87d2-4971-aef9-9ea2b1073e7a) for more information on licensing and pricing.
-If interested in a free trial license, please schedule a discovery call [here](https://meetings.hubspot.com/tom1581/storj-object-mount-discovery-meeting?uuid=7d69a8eb-87d2-4971-aef9-9ea2b1073e7a).
 {% /callout %}